Artist’s Guide To Writing Press Releases That Get Results

 *This article by Thea Fiore-Bloom is a super-charged version of the one she wrote for Professional Artist Magazine ;The World’s Foremost Business Magazine for Artists, in the Spring 2017.

-Anything to add?
-Ever had good or no results from a press release you wrote?
+What’s been your experience writing or sending a press release?
 Please leave your thoughts below in the comments!